-The Port distinguishes between operating revenues and expenses and nonoperating items.
+The Port distinguishes between operating revenues and expenses and non-operating items.
 Operating revenues and expenses result from providing services and producing and delivering goods in connection with the Port's principal ongoing operations.
-The principal operating revenues of the Port are charges to customers for boating services and land and building lease revenue.
+The principal operating revenues of the Port are charges to customers for boating services and land and building lease revenues.
 Operating expenses for the Port include general operations, maintenance, general and administrative, and depreciation.
-Revenues and expenses not meeting these definitions are reported as nonoperating revenues and expenses.
+Revenues and expenses not meeting these definitions are reported as non-operating revenues and expenses.